Torpedo: Torpedo boats and guidance systems

-Ships of the line were superseded by ironclads, large steam-powered ships with heavy gun armament and heavy armor, in the mid 19th century.
+Ships of the line were superseded by ironclads, large steam-powered ships with heavy gun armament and heavy armor, in the mid-19th century.
 Ultimately this line of development led to the dreadnought category of all-big-gun battleships, starting with HMS Dreadnought.

 Although these ships were incredibly powerful, the new weight of armor slowed them down, and the huge guns needed to penetrate that armor fired at very slow rates.
-This allowed for the possibility of a small and fast ship that could attack the battleships, at a much lower cost.
-The introduction of the torpedo provided a weapon that could cripple, or sink, any battleship.
+The development of torpedoes allowed for the possibility that small and fast vessels could credibly threaten if not sink even the most powerful battleships.
+While such attacks would carry enormous risks to the attacking boats and their crews (which would likely need to expose themselves to artillery fire which their small vessels were not designed to withstand), this was offset by the ability to construct large numbers of small vessels far more quickly and for a much lower unit cost compared to a capital ship.

 The first boat designed to fire the self-propelled Whitehead torpedo was HMS Lightning, completed in 1877.
-The French Navy followed suit in 1878 with Torpilleur No 1, launched in 1878 though she had been ordered in 1875.
+The French Navy followed suit in 1878 with Torpilleur No 1, launched in 1878, though she had been ordered in 1875.
 The first torpedo boats were built at the shipyards of Sir John Thornycroft and gained recognition for their effectiveness.

 At the same time, inventors were working on building a guided torpedo.
 Prototypes were built by John Ericsson, John Louis Lay, and Victor von Scheliha, but the first practical guided missile was patented by Louis Brennan, an emigre to Australia, in 1877.